1st elected Alabama Black Republican: GOP ‘open to everyone’

 Retired Army Sgt.
 Kenneth Paschal was elected Tuesday to fill a legislative seat in suburban Shelby County, becoming the only Black Republican in the Alabama Legislature.
 Paschal invoked Martin Luther King Jr.'s words about people being judged by the content of their character rather than the color of their skin, as he participated in a ceremonial swearing-in ceremony to celebrate his win.

-"I truly believe that the Lord has called me to serve," Paschal said Tuesday, adding that “God and country” are his two guiding principles.
+"I truly believe that the Lord has called me to serve," Paschal said, adding that “God and country” are his two guiding principles.

-Mother Betty Paschal of rural Eclectic in central Alabama said she never thought she'd see the day her son was elected to the Legislature.
+Mother Betty Paschal of the rural central Alabama town of Eclectic said she never thought she'd see the day her son was elected to the Legislature.

 “I am just amazed," she said.
 “I am so proud of Kenneth.”